bootstrap-vue/bootstrap-vue/src/components/table/README.md

 Setting the prop `filter` to null or an empty string will clear local items filtering.

+### Debouncing filter criteria changes

+If you have a text input tied to the `filter` prop of `<b-table>` the filtering process will occur for each character typed by the user.
+With large items datasets, this process can take a while and may cause the text input to be sluggish.

+To help alleviate this type of situation, `<b-table>` accepts a debounce timout value (in milliseconds) via the `filter-debounce` prop.
+The default is `0` (milliseconds).
+When a value greater than `0` is provided, the filter will wait for that time before updating the table results.
+If the value of the `filter` prop changes before this timeout expires, the filtering will be once again delayed until the debounce timeout expires.

+When used, the sugested value of `filter-debounce` should be in the range of `100` to `200` milliseconds, but other values may be more suitable for your use case.

+The use of this prop can be beneficial when using provider filtering with [items provider functions](#using-items-provider-functions), to help reduce the number of calls to your back end API.

 ### Filtering notes

 See the [Complete Example](#complete-example) below for an example of using the `filter` feature.